 Figure 7 shows the impact of the Agulhas Current and Agulhas leakage on the SST in the historical simulation.
-The SST trend shows a warming especially in the Retroflection area of around 0.03 degree Celsius °C per year (Fig. 7a).
-Compared to the observed SST trend (Fig. 7b), the simulated trend does not show a cooling in the Benguela Upwelling System either in west of the retroflection or between the Agulhas Current and the Return Current south of it.
+The SST trend shows a warming warming, especially in the Retroflection area of around 0.03°C per year (Fig. 7a).
+Compared to the observed

+- 250 SST trend (Fig. 7b), the simulated trend does not show a cooling in the Benguela Upwelling System either in the west of the retroflection or between the Agulhas Current and the Return Current south of it.
 Nevertheless, both data sets, HadISST1 and CCLM, show a warming of the Agulhas Current and in the area of retroflection.
-Around 1/6 of this the simulated SST trend can be attributed to the Agulhas leakage (Fig. 7bc).
-The Agulhas leakage and SST exhibit a positively correlated positive correlation of 0.4 in the Agulhas Retroflection region, southwest of it and in the corridor where Agulhas rings transport Indian Ocean water into the South Atlantic (Fig. 7ee).
-This reflects the transport of warm Indian Ocean water by the Agulhas Current and the further farther pathway of this warm water into the South Atlantic due to the Agulhas leakage (Gordon, 1986).
+Around 1/6 of the simulated SST trend can be attributed to the Agulhas leakage (Fig. 7e).
+The Agulhas leakage and SST exhibit a positive correlation of 0.4 in the Agulhas Retroflection region, southwest of it and in the corridor where Agulhas rings transport Indian Ocean water into the South - 255 Atlantic (Fig. 7e).
+This reflects the transport of warm Indian Ocean water by the Agulhas Current and the farther pathway of this warm water into the South Atlantic due to the Agulhas leakage (Gordon, 1986).
 The increase in Agulhas leakage over the last decades (Schwarzkopf et al., 2019; Tim et al., 2018; Durgadoo et al., 2013; Biastoch et al., 2009) and the warming of the Agulhas Current System (Rouault et al., 2009, 2010) lead to a positive SST trend southwest of the Cape region.
-About 1/6 of this warming can be attributed to the Agulhas leakage.
+About 1/6 of this warming can be attributed to the Agulhas leakage (Fig. 7c). - 260 The Agulhas Current contributes as well around also contributes to about 1/6 of the SST trend (Fig. 7d), in the Retroflection area and in-the region of the Agulhas Return Current.
+Correlations are mainly negative, indicating a warming when the strength of the Agulhas Current is reduced (Fig. 7f).
+This opposite relationship between the strength of the Agulhas Current and the Agulhas leakage has been previously found by van Sebille et al. (2009).